zaynedoc/cot3960_fereview/README.md

 - Tries (as of writing this)

 # How to run:
-In the terminal:
+In the terminal:<br>
 run ```./run test/integers.txt```

-If you add any test input files into the test folder: run ```./run test/[FILENAME].txt```
+If you add any test input files into the test folder:<br>
+run ```./run test/[FILENAME].txt```

-If you edit any code within the C files, to compile: run ```make```
+If you edit any code within the C files, to compile:<br>
+run ```make```